 Read It If You Like: Aztec Gods, Explicit Sex Scenes, Monster Wives, LGBTQ+, Queer Horror, Redemption Arcs, Revenge Narratives, Urban Legends.

-Content Warnings: Gore, Hate Crimes, On-Page Murder, Racism, Suicide, Attempted Sexual Assault, Disability Used as a Punishment.
+Content Warnings: Gore, Hate Crimes, On-Page Murder, Racism, Suicide, Attempted Sexual Assault.

 Rating: ✩✩✩✩ 1/2